 How Is White Vinegar Made?

-Vinegar is typically made through a two-step process of fermentation from a carbohydrate to an alcohol.
-From this alcohol, it’s then fermented into acetic acid.
-In other words, sugar is converted into alcohol, to which water is added and then fermented into vinegar.
-The carbohydrate in question in the case of white vinegar can be corn, rice, or sugar.
+Vinegar is typically made through a two-step process of fermentation from carbohydrate to alcohol.
+The carbohydrate can be corn, rice, or sugar.

-In short, vinegar is comprised of water acetic acid, and trace amounts of vitamins and minerals.
+This means vinegar is comprised of water, acetic acid, and trace amounts of vitamins and minerals.
 There are no other hidden nasties.

 Is White Vinegar Eco-Friendly?

-When you look at how white vinegar is made, and what it is made from, white vinegar itself is considered eco-friendly, particularly when it comes to natural cleaning.
-It’s 100% all-natural, biodegradable, vegan, hypoallergenic, and non-toxic.
+When you look at how white vinegar is made, and what it is made from, white vinegar itself is considered eco-friendly.
+Particularly when it comes to natural cleaning.
+It’s 100% all-natural, renewable, biodegradable, vegan, hypoallergenic, and non-toxic.
 All of the good stuff, really.

 Is Vinegar Made From Petrochemicals?

-Heinz’s advertising activity around their vinegar would be like a toothpaste brand stating in their advertisements that they are microbead free, when in fact microbeads in toothpaste were banned three years ago.
-Inferring that others do use petrochemicals, when actually they don’t, certainly sows a seed of doubt and misinformation, and I can see where this doubt has come from.
+Inferring that others do use petrochemicals, when actually they don’t, certainly sows a seed of doubt and misinformation.
+As such, I can see where this doubt has come from.
 However, I will keep an open mind.
-If I find out otherwise I will certainly update here.
+If I find out otherwise I will certainly update here in future.

 What Is Vinegar’s Carbon Footprint?